 When we first moved to Pea Ridge, Arkansas, we lived with my sister Karen, her husband and two daughters.
 My wife was pregnant and we had recently lost one of our twins.
 We stayed with them until we could adjust and I could find a job and a place of our own to rent.
 We found the perfect place for us in Bella Vista and it wasn’t too far from where I was working or my sister’s family.
 Not long afterwards we were blessed with another beautiful baby girl, Kristy, she was born and passed five hours later.

 Arkansas has the kindest people I’ve ever met from all of my travels.
 Unfortunately, being a cable guy here wasn’t the same as the other places I’ve lived.
 It doesn’t pay the same.
 I took an eighty % pay cut moving here from California to do the same type of work.
 I had to move on to a career that would better take care of my family.
 I could no longer justify working sixty hours or more for such a small amount of money that I couldn’t afford all my bills without working additional hours delivering pizzas to survive.
 My wife started working at JB Hunt as their sales tax accountant.
 I started going back to school to work on a computer science degree while working at Dominos delivering pizzas.
-I have been at Dominos for about five years until I took leave for my campaign in 2020.
+I had been at Dominos for about five years until I took leave for my campaign in 2020.

 My wife Fem has been the foundation upon which we were able to get where we are today.
 She has always been such a hard worker and extremely supportive of me.
 Without her support I would not have had the opportunity to pursue my degree and further my education.